-1. Always offer reassurance, listen to and take seriously, what is being said.
-Never promise to keep secrets or be persuaded by the individual or the family not to take action if you are worried that the individual is being harmed or is at risk of harm.
+- Always offer reassurance, listen to, and take seriously, what they are saying.
+Never promise to keep secrets or be persuaded by the child or family not to take action if you are worried that a child is being harmed or is at risk of harm. - 2.
+It is not your job to investigate, verify what is being said, or examine the child; this is the statutory responsibility of the local authority/child protection services and/or the Police.
+However, it is important to ascertain relevant information and it may be necessary to undertake some enquiries